Last Updated: January 1, 2021

 Like the rest of the world, the UK has paid a heavy price.
 And as a foreword from the Prime Minister: We will remember 2020 as the year we were hit, along with all other nations, by a previously unknown and remorseless foe.
 The United Kingdom reopened its borders to welcome international tourists as of June 8, 2020.
 All visitors flying from other countries will be able to enter the UK with strict new quarantine measures set by the UK government.

 The UK has one of the highest numbers of Covid-19 cases and deaths due to Covid-19 around the world.
 Even though they are the first country to start a vaccination scheme, they are still battling a deadly second wave.
 The new Covid-19 variant has been discovered in the country and is said to be more infections.
 As a result, several countries have banned flights from the UK right before Christmas.

 Who Can Enter the UK?

 All travelers, resident, and tourists traveling into the UK from any country must provide their journey and contact details.
-Anyone who failed to do this before arrival might take them longer to enter the UK.
-That is to say, all travelers who can travel to the UK pre-COVID can now travel back there again.
+Anyone who failed to do this before arrival might take them longer to enter the country.

 Please note that you may be fined up to up to £100 if you refuse to provide your contact details.
 You may be fined more if you break this rule more than once.
-You may also be fined up to £1,000 if you refuse to self-isolate, or you could face further action.
+Those who refuse to self-isolate could be fined £10,000.

 Here are the countries that can enter the UK: